Monday newsletters always feature top 10 travel lists to inspire.

 9. IMMERSE YOURSELF IN THE URBAN JUNGLE OF HO CHI MINH CITY

 Ho Chi Minh City – still referred to as Saigon – is Vietnam at its most dizzying.
 With 7,5 million inhabitants, it is the country’s largest city and also one of Asia’s fastest growing cities.
 Although the city’s modern skyline is changing rapidly, with towering skyscrapers popping out of the ground like mushrooms, there’s still a lot of history inside the city that draws flocks of tourists.
-Many of the most famous attractions in Ho Chi Minh centre around the events of 20th century war and conquest, such as the Reunification Palace, the War Remnants Museum, the Chu Chi tunnels, and Ho Chi Minh Mausoleum.
+Many of the most famous attractions in Ho Chi Minh centre around the events of 20th century war and conquest, such as the Reunification Palace, the War Remnants Museum, and the Chu Chi tunnels.
 The city also features some interesting classic French architecture (albeit less impressive as compared to Hanoi), such as the Central Post Office and the Cathedral Basilica of Our Lady of The Immaculate Conception.
 With so many places of interest scattered throughout the city, every walk in Ho Chi Minh is a pure delight, and a testimony to the city’s past and future.

 8. GO BACK IN TIME AT THE IMPERIAL CITY OF HUE